An early (circa 2021) AI image produced by inputting the title of my dissertation: Loss of Control and Phenomenology in Mental Disorder*

 "Medical Paternalism, Anorexia Nervosa, and the Problem of Pathological Values" (Click through to find the article on the Synthese website, and click here for preprint)

-Deep brain stimulation for psychiatric versus neurological disorders: A call for nuance (Accepted at Philosophy and the Mind Sciences) (Click link above for preprint)
+Deep brain stimulation for psychiatric versus neurological disorders: A call for nuance (Click through to the open access article at the Philosophy and the Mind Sciences website, and click here for preprint)

 In this (peer-reviewed) contribution to the Book Symposium for Josh May's Neuroethics: Agency in the Age of Brain Science, I critique what I take to be an overly optimistic picture of deep-brain stimulation (DBS) therapy put forward by May.
 I argue, first, that May does not sufficiently distinguish between disorders that are properly considered neurological and those that are properly considered psychiatric (or psychopathological).
 After motivating this distinction, I argue that May’s discussion of DBS fails to account for the added complexities and potential ethical harms of DBS for psychiatric conditions.